'White House, Inc.' Author: Trump's Businesses Offer 'A Million Potential Conflicts'

 On how Trump didn't follow tradition and put his business holdings in a blind trust

 If he were to truly have a blind trust, you can't have a blind trust and have a building that says "Trump Tower" on the outside of [it].
 How blind is that?
-We can tell what you own...
+We can tell what you own. ...
 So you would have to divest those assets handed over to a trustee and then let that trustee invest in whatever they decided made the most sense based on what your financial goals were.
 So it could be an index fund, could be bonds, but something that wasn't readily recognizable to everyone, including yourself. ...

 If you just think about it, how many business owners who are in their mid-70s are really on a very active day-to-day basis managing their businesses, especially ones that have other interests?
 Not that many.
 So what Trump has done, where he's basically handed over the keys to his kids, well, that's what anyone who is still in the business would probably be doing anyway.
 So there's really not a whole lot of separation there.
 And ultimately, the question is who controls the money?
 And the person who controls the money, who owns the money, is the president.